simarkaur28/task1/README.md

 **Part 2**:

-Mimic a case where a merge conflict happens and solve them, folowed by pushing the changes back to github.
+Mimic a case where a merge conflict happens and solve it, folowed by pushing the changes back to github.